-Use needle nose pliers to remove your spacers from between your floor tile designs, and be careful not to nick the tiles as you go.
+* Before you begin grouting tile, use needle nose pliers to remove your spacers from between your floor tiles while being careful not to nick the tiles as you go.

 Step 1 To Grouting Tile- Mix up a batch of tile grout

-Fill a 5 gallon bucket with about 2 inches of water.
-Then gradually add your tile grout to the water, while mixing with your
+Fill a clean 5 gallon bucket with about 2 inches of room temperature water.
+Then gradually add your tile grout powder to the water, while mixing with your trowel as you go.

 You want your tile grout mixture about the thickness of toothpaste, and free of lumps.
 Wait about ten minutes and then mix your tile grout again.
-Add a little more water if necessary, before you begin grouting floor tiles.
+Add a little more water if necessary.

 Step 2 To Grouting tile - Push tile Grout into the Grout Lines